gam/kata-fizzbuzz-clojure/README.md

 =======================================

 This is a repository that can be used as a starting point for doing a Clojure version of the FizzBuzz kata.
-It is based on the description of the FizzBuzz kata on the Coding Dojo WIKI: http://codingdojo.org/cgi-bin/wiki.pl?KataFizzBuzz
+It is based on the [description of the FizzBuzz kata](http://codingdojo.org/cgi-bin/wiki.pl?KataFizzBuzz) on the [Coding Dojo WIKI](http://codingdojo.org/).

 The problem definition is as follows: